Review of Central Concepts

 Genomic annotation resources, browsers, etc.

-A common task in genomic analysis and interpretation is collating information to visualize.
+A common task in genomic analysis and interpretation is collating sequence features or other information to visualize.
 For example you may have a genomic position and want to know if it is on a gene, the conservation at that position, etc. There are quite a few annotation resources available for this task.
 In this course we will focus on the ensembl variant effect predictor however a few other resources are listed below.